KruTatiana/KruTatiana/README.md

 </a>

 <br>
 Hi!
 My name is Tatiana Krupnikova.
-I'm studying frontend developer.
+I'm frontend developer.
 <br>

 **Languages and Tools:**